 Maria Bello Net Worth

-Early Life: Maria Elena Bello was born on April 18, 1967, in Norristown, Pennsylvania.
-She is the second child of Kathleen, a school nurse, and Joe Bello, Sr., a contractor.
-She has an older brother, Joe, as well as a younger sister Lisa, and younger brother Christopher.
-Chris is also an actor.
-Her mother is Polish American and her father is Italian American.
-She grew up in a working-class, Roman Catholic family.
-She graduated from Archbishop John Carroll High School in Radnor, Pennsylvania where she was a cheerleader.
+Early Life: Maria Elena Bello was born on April 18, 1967, in the Philadelphia neighborhood of Norristown, Pennsylvania.
+She is the second of four children of Kathleen, a school nurse, and Joseph Bello, Sr., a contractor.
+She has an older brother, Joe, Jr., a younger sister Lisa, and a younger brother Christopher.
+Chris is also an actor and a contractor.
+Her mother is of Polish descent and her father is of Italian descent.
+She grew up in a working-class, Catholic family.
+She was a cheerleader at Archbishop John Carroll High School and graduated in 1985.
 She attended Villanova University, where she majored in political science.
-She intended to go to law school and become an actor until she took an acting class during her senior year of college and discovered how much she liked it.
+She intended to go to law school and become an actor until she took an acting class during her senior year of college.
 Maria graduated from Villanova in 1989.

 Personal Life: Maria Bello and her ex-boyfriend Dan McDermott have a son, Jackson Blue McDermott, born in 2001.
+Jackson is a student at The New School in New York City.
 Bello and McDermott broke up in 2006.
 McDermott is a writer and producer.

 In 2008, then 41-year-old Bello got engaged to her then 28-year-old waiter and musician boyfriend Bryn Mooser.
 They broke up before their wedding.

-Maria became good friends with Mariska Hargitay when Hargitay had a recurring role as Cynthia Hooper on ER from 1997-1998.
+Maria became good friends with Mariska Hargitay when Hargitay had a recurring role as Cynthia Hooper on "ER" from 1997-1998.
+Bello later appeared on two episodes of Hargitay's long-running television show "Law and Order: Special Victims Unit."

 Maria is best friends with Carrie-Anne Moss.
 Maria is the godmother of Carrie-Anne's first son, and Carrie-Anne is the godmother of Maria's son Jack.